-Our work is in sync with the framework of learning theory.
+Realization of the Bias-Variance Trade-off Our work is a realization of learning theory.
 Our way of explicitly setting the weight polarities provides a strong prior for the networks.
 This is in line with the bias-variance trade-off theorem (Geman et al., 1992; Tibshirani & Friedman, 2001).
-Frozen-Net sufficient-Polarity has a high inductive bias - by trading representation capacity, they gain in time and data efficiency through discounting parameter variances.
-Indeed, the performance gain we observe from fixing polarities might be explained by preventing over-fitting thus better generalization to the validation data.
+The Frozen-Net sufficient-Polarity strategy has a high inductive bias - by trading representation capacity, they gain in time and data efficiency through discounting parameter variances.
+Indeed, the performance gain we observe from fixing polarities might be explained by preventing over-fitting and thus achieving better generalization to the validation data.